-Content should include an outright or subtle call to acting to drive end users toward making a purchase or otherwise engaging with the product or service.
+Content should include an outright or subtle call to action to drive end users toward making a purchase or engaging with the product or service in other ways.

-Denny’s Diner is a great example of successful Content Marketing.
-Instead of trying to sell directly to their audience they have a built a wonderfully weird and funny image through their content on their blog and Tumblr account.
+Denny’s Diner is a great example of successful content marketing.
+Instead of trying to sell directly to their audience, they have built a wonderfully weird and funny image through the content on their blog and Tumblr account.

-By creating fun and engaging content such as Denny’s people will not hesitate to share and interact with your post, therefore naturally maintaining an image as a fun brand.
+By creating fun and engaging content, such as Denny’s, people will not hesitate to share and interact with your post and this can build an image as a fun brand.

 Learn more about content marketing here: Rebrandly.blog/ContentMarketing

 Taco Bell was late launching their mobile ordering app and for that reason had to make a splash.
-On 28th October 2014, Taco Bell blacked out all of their website and social media accounts leaving people a message saying:
+In October 2014, Taco Bell blacked out its website and social media accounts leaving people a message saying:

 Often overlooked, email marketing has been ranked among the most effective types of marketing in recent surveys of marketing professionals.
-Marketing emails that include things such as a call to action, product information, appointment or service reminders and sale offers are sent directly to a current or prospective customers inbox.
-They key is to only send emails that are useful, engaging and desirable.
+Marketing emails that feature a call to action, product information, appointment or service reminders and sale offers can be sent directly to a current or prospective customer’s inbox.
+Thy key is to only send emails that are useful, engaging and desirable.

-Buzzfeed using email marketing effectively.
-By using intriguing subject lines and engaging content.
+Buzzfeed is using email marketing effectively, by including intriguing subject lines and engaging content.

 This form of marketing is about attracting customers via content and interactions that are engaging, relevant and helpful.
 Inbound Marketing should catch the user in a natural flow, not interrupt their intended activities.
-For example, an ad that blocks out the content on a news story to inform the user about a product is not how to properly conduct inbound marketing.
+For example, an ad that blocks out the content of a news story to inform the user about a product is not how inbound marketing shuld be done.

 There are four steps for successful inbound marking interaction: